Waymarking August 2018

 Woodland Management Winter 2017/18

-Thanks to funding secured by the Avon Frome Partnership, works are being carried out in Troopers Hill Woods during the winter 2017/18 to further improve access.
+Also thanks to the funding from the Avon Frome Partnership, works were carried out in Troopers Hill Woods during the winter 2017/18 to further improve access.

-The work is based on suggestions made by Friends of Troopers Hill and recommendations from an ecologist.
+The work was based on suggestions made by Friends of Troopers Hill and recommendations from an ecologist.

 The first stage in December 2017 included the removal of some large buddleia bushes that were blocking the lower path and some selected thinning of trees to enhance the ecology.

-We were also able to open up the overgrown route into the woods from the entrance between the Field and the Hill.
+We were also able to open up the overgrown route into the woods from the entrance between the Field and the Hill - 'Top of the Hill'.

 This was a track originally constructed when the woods were used as a tip in the 1960s & 70s.
 The work was carried out for Bristol City Council by Green Mantle.

 Woodland Path & Steps to Crews Hole Road

 This new path gives an alternative shorter route to Crews Hole Road from the Hill than the route via Lamb Hill.
 At the bottom, next to the rough parking area on Crews Hole Road (next to the new houses at Old Lamb Inn Close) the entrance is through a wooden fence chicane next to the large gate.
 At the top, walking away from the Hill on the lower woodland path, the new path goes down to the left just after the 'Not Lost' waymarker on the Woodland Trail.

 There are a lot of steps on the path and as with all the paths through the woods it is not surfaced, so the path is unfortunately not suitable for the less able.